 6: Technology

-Four Key Approaches to Integrated Risk Management
+Four Key Approaches to Integrated Risk Management (IRM)

 1: Match Strategies with Goals

 In order to secure executive support and business unit alignment, you must create a culture of risk awareness.
 Demonstrate a link between improved risk management and better business outcomes, showing team leads that IRM strategy matches the company’s goals.
-When IRM is linked with financial goals, it’s easier to get complete buy-in from all team members.
+When IRM is linked with financial goals, and provides results, it’s easier to get complete buy-in from all team members.

 2: Risk Management as a Team Effort